isomerpages/moe-compassvalepri/_the-cvps-way/Physical & Health Education.md

 ---
 ### **Physical &amp; Health Education**
 #### **Sports Carnival**
-Compassvalites engage in a day of sporting events, station games and skills tests.
-It is a day of joyful competition and students learn to compete to their best of abilities, think of ways to overcome challenges individually or collaboratively and take turns to lead their teams to victory.
+Experience the thrill of our annual Sports Carnival, where Compassvalites come together for an exhilarating day of athletic excellence.
+Students test their mettle in sporting events, navigate exciting station games, and showcase their physical prowess through various skills challenges.
+More than just competition, the carnival cultivates leadership, resilience, and teamwork as students strategize, support one another, and push their limits.
+Whether competing individually or in teams, our young athletes learn valuable lessons about perseverance, sportsmanship, and the sweet taste of victory earned through dedication and collaborative effort.
 <center>
 <img src="/images/2024%20Open%20House/PE/PE1.jpg" style="width:43%;margin-right:15px;" align="left">
 <img src="/images/2024%20Open%20House/PE/PE2.jpg" style="width:43%;margin-right:15px;" align="left"> </center>
 <br clear="left">

 #### **Let's Move**
-During recess, students are encouraged to take part in various forms of recess play to explore, problem-solve, socialise and keep themselves active on a daily basis, participating in activities they enjoy.

-At various locations in school, students learn to make new friends and participate in games, challenges or skill practice stations.
-As part of Let’s Move, students get an opportunity to demonstrate their core values.
-They learn to care for the equipment&nbsp;provided for them, practise turn-taking and follow the lead of their Sports Champions to ensure everyone is able to have an enjoyable recess in a vibrant and safe environment.
+During recess, our vibrant play programme transforms break time into opportunities for growth and enjoyment.
+Students are encouraged to explore diverse activities that keep them physically active while developing essential life skills.
+At various designated zones throughout the school, students engage in games, challenges, and skill-building stations that foster both individual development and social connections.

+Through these purposeful activities, students demonstrate and strengthen their core values in action.
+They learn valuable lessons in responsibility by caring for shared equipment, develop patience through turn-taking, and follow the guidance of our dedicated Sports Champions.
+This structured yet flexible approach ensures every student has the opportunity to participate in activities they enjoy while maintaining a safe and inclusive environment.

+Through these daily interactions, students naturally develop problem-solving abilities, build new friendships, and create a lively community atmosphere that makes recess a highlight of their school day.

 <img src="/images/PE%20Department/Let_s_Move__2_.jpg" style="width:65%">
 <br>